-PHONE/News LETTERS
+Email/News LETTERS

-To remind parents that the College Application opportunity is available to their child, a sample newsleter or phone blast is included.
+To remind parents that the College Application opportunity is available to their child, a sample newsletter or email blast is included.
 To ensure students still have time to prepare for the event, it is recommended that this is implemented at least three weeks prior to the program.